-I’m in total awe by all I have learned in two days.
+I’m in total awe of all I have learned in two days.
 I first visited the Maui Wheelers, a support group for wheelchair users which has been meeting for over 10 years.
-The group has a variety of members, and I could tell right away they were like family with one another.
+The group has a variety of members, and I could tell right away they were like family to one another.
 Getting together with others who can honestly say they understand how you are feeling is priceless, and I realized that was missing in my life.
-I’m fortunate enough to have a strong support system, however none of them have been in my shoes.
+I’m fortunate enough to have a strong support system, however, none of them have been in my shoes.

 The best part of my time with the group was when I was lovingly, yet sternly, reminded of the importance of the Hawaiian culture and the respect I needed to have for it.
-On Maui there is a stretch of Beaches, which has a nickname of Kam 1, 2 and 3.
-The proper name is Kama’ole, (kama ō lei) and the Hawaiian names are sacred.
+On Maui, there is a stretch of Beaches, which has the nickname of Kam 1, 2, and 3.
+The proper name is Kama’ole, (and the Hawaiian names are sacred.
 The land has an energy, or Mana, and is not to be taken lightly.
-With that, I realized I am not just representing myself at the Ms Wheelchair America pageant, I am representing the entire state of Hawaii, and the Hawaiian culture needs to be respected and represented well.
+With that, I realized I am not just representing myself at the Ms. Wheelchair America pageant, I am representing the entire state of Hawaii, and the Hawaiian culture needs to be respected and represented well.

-I gained a whole new outlook on my title, and I was motivated to learn all I could about the land, the names and the culture.
+I gained a whole new outlook on my title, and I was motivated to learn all I could about the land, the names, and the culture.
 I absolutely love the Hawaiian culture and I remember it was so noticeable as soon as we moved to Maui.
-There is a feeling of Ohana (family) with everyone.
-The entire village takes responsibility in raising the children, where I am an Auntie to all the kids and Charlie is surrounded by many Aunties and Uncles.
+There is a feeling of Ohana (family) in everyone.
+The entire village takes responsibility for raising the children, where I am an Auntie to all the kids, and Charlie is surrounded by many Aunties and Uncles.
 It is a togetherness you cannot ignore, and I was overwhelmed by my responsibility to showcase it when I go to nationals.
 I look forward to more lessons from Auntie Penny.

 Today I was extremely excited to co-host the first meeting for Adaptive Sports Maui.
-A small team of myself and three others (Jenn Gladwin, Brett Shearin, Teddy Zabel) started a month ago in a coffee shop with a vision to get people with disabilities in the ocean and experiencing adaptive water sports as independently as possible.
-We decided to begin with a social gathering to get a pulse on the needs, challenges and resources of the community.
+A small team of myself and three others (Jenn Gladwin, Brett Shearin, and Teddy Zabel) started a month ago in a coffee shop with a vision to get people with disabilities in the ocean and experience adaptive water sports as independently as possible.
+We decided to begin with a social gathering to get a pulse on the needs, challenges, and resources of the community.

 One thing was very clear, it does take a village, and I am grateful to live in Hawaii where the Aloha spirit is strong.
 We are stronger together, we will smash the stereotypes and we will experience the stoke.